Ph.D., English (Rhetoric and Composition), Ohio University, 2008

 - Writing Centers

-"Approaches to Lifespan Writing Research: Generating Murmurations Towards an Actionable Coherence" (with Ryan J. Dippre).
-The WAC Clearinghouse/Colorado State University Press/University Press of Colorado, forthcoming in 2020.
+"Approaches to Lifespan Writing Research: Generating an Actionable Coherence" (with Ryan J. Dippre).
+The WAC Clearinghouse; University Press of Colorado, 2020.

 Teaching with a Global Perspective: Practical Strategies from Course Design to Assessment (with D. Bikowski) New York: Routledge, 2018.
 Also released as Enseñar con Perspectiva Global e Inclusiva: Estrategias Prácticas para el Diseño y la Evaluacíon by Narcea S.A. de Ediciones, 2019.